ADX Crude Oil Technical Analysis & ADX Trading Signals

 ADX is calculated by subtracting these two values and applying a smoothing function.

-The higher the indicator value the stronger the trend.
+Higher the technical indicator value the stronger the trend.

 A value of below 20 indicates that the oil market isn't trending but moving in a range.